 “Under the auspices of the birthday of Estonian jazz, we will celebrate the union’s 15th anniversary and the 101st birthday of jazz, and we will do it primarily by introducing new music,” Karja describes one of the primary events of the forthcoming season.
 Several pieces will be brought on stage by Ain Agan, Kristjan Randalu, Marianne Leibur, Estonian Voices, JT Conception, New Wind Jazz Orchestra and several other outstanding artists.

-Furthermore, the Estonian Jazz Union’s concert programme will make its way to ten different locations around Estonia.
+Furthermore, the Jazz Estonia’s concert programme will make its way to ten different locations around Estonia.
 Concerts will be held in Tartu, Pärnu, Rakvere, Viljandi, Võru, Saaremaa, Türi, Haapsalu, Sillamäe and Valga.

 New people have also joined the Jazz Union’s staff.
 In addition to our CEO Ave Tölpt, Merylin Poks has joined the team as Project Manager and Anni Metstak as Head of Marketing and Communications.
 Anett Tamm continues as Head of Program.